AriGraph: Learning Knowledge Graph World Models with Episodic Memory for LLM Agents: Introduction

 \textbf{RQ1.} Can LLM based agents learn useful structured world model from scratch via interaction with an environment?

 \textbf{RQ2.} Does structured knowledge representation improve retrieval of relevant facts from memory and enable effective exploration?

-We evaluated our agent using tasks generated in the TextWorld environment \cite{cote18textworld}.
-Although our architecture can support visual modalities, our primary objective was to assess the agent's ability to plan and reason using accumulated knowledge, which for LLMs are still mainly in natural language domain.
-Text-based settings provide the flexibility to develop complex challenges that test these capabilities.

-Experimental results on three type of tasks such as navigation puzzles, cleaning and cooking demonstrate that our agent can effectively learn through interactions with environment and significantly outperforms other memory approaches for LLMs such as full history, summarization and RAG based on recency, importance, and relevance scores approach from \cite{park2023generative}.
+We evaluated our agent in complex interactive tasks in Textworld and NetHack environments~\cite{cote18textworld,NethackLE_kuttler2020}.
+Experimental results demonstrate that our agent Ariadne can effectively learn through interactions with environment and significantly outperforms other memory approaches for LLMs such as full history, summarization, RAG, Simulacra~\cite{park2023generative} and Reflexion~\cite{shinn2023reflexion}.
 We also show that our method outperforms existing reinforcement learning (RL) baselines.
+We also evaluated our approach on the classical roguelike game NetHack, where our agent with local observations achieved scores comparable to an agent with ground-truth knowledge.
+Although AriGraph was originally designed for an agent interacting with the environment, it also demonstrates competitive performance on multi-hop question answering tasks.